 Great stories, in contrast, can be interpreted in a number of ways.
 Their ambiguity compels us to take a more active role in understanding the meaning behind the words.
 Good storytelling – optimally executed – invites contemplation, reflection, and discussion.
 Obfuscation, blind alleys, and multi-dimensional characters keep us guessing as to the outcome.
 If we can see how the story’s ending is going to play out from far away, we lose interest.

 Light The Touchpaper, Then Stand Well Back

-Such thinking doesn’t sit well a typical corporate environment of micro- and macro-management, cost-center fiscal responsibility, not the mention shareholder value creation.
+Such thinking doesn’t sit well a typical corporate environment of micro- and macro-management and cost-center fiscal responsibility, not to mention shareholder value creation.
 The required ‘hands-off’ approach is probably the biggest hurdle preventing companies to become real storytellers.

 But the concept of putting faith in the nurturing process, for stories to evolve and take on a life of their own, can be likened to today’s post-internet customer/vendor relationship.
 As I’ve said before, companies don’t control their brand – customers do.

 The balance of power – and influence – in the buyer relationship has shifted in favor of the customer.
 Brand storylines are no different.

 A well developed and executed story should not be considered as little more than neatly-packaged delivery channel for a brand message.
 The best stories are much more than that, taking on the role of advocates of brand potential that’s still to be properly explored.